Efficient heating and cooling will help you save on your home’s biggest energy expense.

 What comfort solution is best for your home?

-A dual fuel system offers the best of both worlds: an electric heat pump and a gas furnace.
-The heat pump operates during milder temperatures when it is more efficient, and the system automatically switches over to the furnace in colder temperatures.
+A dual-fuel system combines the best elements of an electric heat pump and a gas furnace.
+The heat pump provides efficient heating during milder temperatures and automatically switches over to the furnace in colder temperatures.
+You also get the benefit of air conditioning from the heat pump during the summer.

 How to upgrade with confidence